calacademy-research/GItaxidIsVert/README.md

 This set of scripts parses a BLAST m8 file (BLAST tabular output file) for results that sequences derived from vertebrate sources.

-This tool includes these scripts
+This tool includes the following scripts:

 recursive\_binary\_search.py: used as a module in GItaxidIsVert.py
 GItaxidIsVert.py: primary script